Panel Presentation DAT115

 +20 years of people training and development, applies technology to facilitate development

 +10 years as self employed entrepreneur within Talent development.

 In a nutshell: Dedicated, responsible, analytical, targeted, communicator and cognitive provoker.
-Able to work effectivly at all levels in organizations with the ability to achieve goals.
+Able to work effectivly at all levels in organizations with the ability to inspire and achieve goals.